seamapi/seam-graphile-worker/README.md

 - Define your cron jobs in a simple typed file format
 - Automatically validate input payloads against zod schemas
 - Prevent business-logic errors from retrying automatically
+- Run jobs or crons in tests easily

 ## Defining A New Task